Ann Crowley (singer): Lawsuit

 Crowley's accomplishments as an entertainer led to her and her parents' being the subject of legal action.
 Her cousin, Florence M. Sheehan, filed suit for $125,000 damages in Supreme Court in New York on May 5, 1948, saying that those three people had failed to comply with an agreement to pay Sheehan 10 percent of Crowley's wages for five years.
 The filing said that Sheehan, a milliner, used her contacts in the entertainment industry to help Crowley advance in her career.
 At one point, it added, Sheehan relinquished her business to spend more time on advancing Crowley's career.
 The complaint said that Crowley and her parents signed an agreement to pay Sheehan beginning in August 1945 or when Crowley's earnings reached $200 per week after that, but Sheehan had never received any money from them.
 Sheehan said that she was due $25,000 based on an estimate of $250,000 actual and prospective earnings for Crowley.
 The lawsuit also sought $50,000 for breach of contract and $50,000 for Sheehan's efforts in launching Crowley's career.

-Personal life
+Personal life and death

 Crowley married Stephen N. Jones on June 30, 1955, in New York City.
-They have four children.
-Crowley left her career, finding that it did not mix with the responsibilities of her home life.
-She continued in music to some extent as she taught songs to patients at a children's hospital once a week.
+They had five children.
+Crowley left her career, finding that it did not mix with the responsibilities of her home life, although she continued to perform in community theatre.
+She made her home in the Rockville, Maryland, area for many years and taught songs to patients at a children's hospital once a week.

+Jones died in 2003, and in 2006 Crowley married a close family friend, Jim Simpson.
+He died in 2016.
+Crowley died on April 24, 2023, at the age of 93.